What is Pediatric Speech Therapy? A Beginner’s Guide

 - Hoarse or raspy voice (dysphonia)

-- Difficulty swallowing or frequent coughing during eating (dysphagia)
+- Swallowing disorder or frequent coughing during eating (dysphagia)

 - Difficulty with attention, “thinking,” memory (cognition)